toporek3112/dsi_exercise06/README.md

 # Data Streaming and Visualization Example

+#### Note
+If you encounter any problems starting this example I encourage you to create an issue.
+This helps improve this small project and also makes it better for everyone to use and learn from it :)

+Just for reference my setup is an Ubuntu 22.04.3 LTS

 ## TL;TR
 This GitHub repository hosts a university assignment demonstrating a simple implementation of data streaming and visualization.
 It includes steps for fetching data from an external API, streaming it through Kafka, storing it in a PostgreSQL database, and visualizing it with Grafana.